TheByteAttic/TalosES/Examples/README.md

 Here you can find example applications that can be run on Talos ES™.
-You can copy the code in the text files above and paste them onto your PC's terminal window connected to Talos ES™.
+You can copy the code in the text files above and paste them onto your PC's terminal window connected to Talos ES™ via an RS232 serial link (e.g., with a <i>standard</i> USB-to-serial, DB9 cable; <i>NOT</i> a null-modem one).
 For this purpose, I recommend TeraTerm with the terminal and serial connection settings illustrated below.

 ![TeraTerm configuration 1](https://github.com/TheByteAttic/TalosES/assets/69539226/fe04abf9-cf5b-4218-a017-99f9f7ce4726)